Ariel-McCarthy/Instagram/README.md

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

 Time spent: **22** hours spent in total
-( I tried to get help, but no one was able to figure out the problem I was having.)
+( I tried to get help, but no one was able to figure out the problem I was having. --update, the problem was just Xcode is buggy.)

 ## User Stories